algorandfoundation/docs/docs/get-details/algokit/cli-reference.md

 ## explore

-Explore the specified network in the browser using Dappflow.
+Explore the specified network in the browser using Lora.

 ```shell
 algokit explore [OPTIONS] [[localnet|testnet|mainnet]]